AlbertLei-Web3/AIHarvest2.0/README.md

 1. **Liquidity Provision Flow**: Visualizes the complete process of adding liquidity
 2. **Pair Creation Mechanism**: Illustrates how pair addresses are deterministically generated
 3. **Token Swap Flow**: Shows the path of token exchange through the router
+4. **Farm Staking Flow**: Demonstrates the process of staking LP tokens and earning rewards

 These diagrams help developers understand the system architecture and aid in further development.